 Workshop will be held at Cor Jesu Academy, 10230 Gravois, 63123.
 9:00 am to 5:00 pm.
 Cost is $150 for members, $175 for non-members (includes membership through 8/31/18).
 Make checks payable to St. Louis Calligraphy Guild and mail to Barb Reed, Treasurer, 5733 Lindenwood, STL 63109

 LOCAL CLASSES with LESLIE BARNES, CHERYL TEFFT & JOANNE KLUBA

 “Mastering Calligraphy” will be taught through Meramec Continuing Education on Mondays 9/14 – 11/2/2015 from 7:00 to 9:30 PM.
 This class will study Chancery Cursive (also known as Italic).
 You may study other hands during this class; we will work on your particular area of study as I work with students in the class.
 Contact Leslie at 314-704-3656 or firstname.lastname@example.org

-Cheryl teaches a wide variety of calligraphy classes, starting with a basic course sequence which gives complete beginners a strong foundation in various styles and aspects of calligraphy.
+Cheryl teaches a wide variety of calligraphy classes, starting with a beginner course sequence which gives complete beginners a strong foundation in calligraphy, covering a variety of lettering styles and tools and techniques.
 It includes four courses taken in the following order:

 1. Beginning Calligraphy I (uncial)

 3. Mastering Dip Pens